MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Caesar-Cipher/instructions.md

-# H SDD - Caesar Cipher
+# H SDD - Caesar Cipher Part 1

 ## Introduction

 A Caesar cipher is a simple shift cipher.
-Each letter of a plain text message is shifted a set number of places.
+Each letter of a plaintext message is shifted a set number of places.

 With a shift of 3, __a__ becomes __d__, and __m__ becomes __p__.
 The end of the alhpabet wraps around to the beginning.